JnyJny/articles/python/python_clis.md

 of your project dictate that you have limited or no access to third-party libraries, and you have to "make do" with the Python standard library.

 ### A Modern Approach to CLIs

 And then there was [Click][6].
 The`Click` framework uses a [decorator][7] approach to building command-line parsing.
-The primary advantage is it's powerful argument parsing with a consistent interface which allows the programmer to reduce the lines of code needed while improving the UX.
+All of the sudden it's fun and easy to write a rich command-line interface.
+Much of the complexity melts away under the cool and futuristic use of decorators and users marvel at the automatic support for keyword completion as well as contextual help.
+All while writing less code than previous solutions.
 Any time you can write less code and still get things done is a "win".
 And we all want "wins".

 ```python
 import click